minhvyha/AI_Play_Pong/README.md

 - NEAT functions

 ### About this project
+This project using NEAT (**NeuroEvolution of Augmenting Topologies**) to build and train an AI to play a simple game (Pong).
+I implemeneted all the interface of the game and the algorithms to play the game.
+The AI building and training is supported by YouTuber 'Tech With Tim'.
 **Note: pygame and NEAT library need to be installed before running this project.**